patwronski/mooc-java-programming/README.md

 I'm able to describe how binary search works.
 When solving more open-ended programming assignments, I'm thinking what kind of classes and objects would help me with solving the exercise.
 # Part II - Key values
-I know what is a hash map and what it is used for.
 I'm able to create a hash map and I can add information to it.
 I'm able to fetch information from a hash map and I know what happens if the information is not found.
-I'm able to use Hash Maps as instance variables.
 I know what methods equals and hashCode are used for.
-I'm able to use a list a list as an value in a Hash Map.
+I'm able to use a list as an value in a Hash Map.
 I know what is a superclass and what is a subclass.
 I am able to create a class that inherits from a different class.
 I know how to call methods and the constructor from a superclass.
 I know what the concept interface means.
 I am able to create a class that implement a interface.
 I am able to create my own interfaces.
-I am able to represent all all objects with at least two different types.
+I am able to represent all objects with at least two different types.
-I know what the concept stream means.
 I'm able to process data using streams.
 I'm able to use Java's built-in Comparable interface.
 I'm able to sort a list of objects using Java's built-in tools.
 I'm able to use enumerated types.
 I'm able to write regular expressions.
 I know cases where using an iterator is beneficial.
 I know what class diagrams are and I'm able to draw class diagrams that contains a couple of classes.
 I'm able to create classes from a given class diagram.
-I know how to place classes into packages.
-I know how and why the import command is used in java.
 I know how to catch exceptions in my programs.
 I know some exceptions that don't need catching.
 I can write a program that writes text to a file.